-Since cosmological survey analyses largely rely on clustering statistics, it is of paramount importance for any model catalogue to preserve its correlations with the local density environment.
-In the case of dark matter halo properties such as dependence on the environment at fixed halo mass is called halo assembly bias and has been widely studied in the literature.
-The halo assembly bias coupled with a beyond-mass halo occupation distribution (HOD) consequently results in an effect in galaxy distribution called the galaxy assembly bias.
+It is of paramount importance for any model catalogue to preserve the correlations between clustering statistics and the local density environment.
+The clustering of different tracers is one of the most widely used tools for inferring cosmological parameters from spectroscopic surveys.
+In the case of dark matter halo properties, such as dependence on the environment at fixed halo mass is called halo AB and has been widely studied in the literature \citetext{e.g.\citealt{2006ApJ...652...71W},\citealt{Croton:2006ys},\citealt{2008ApJ...687...12D},\citealt{2008MNRAS.388..638D},\citealt{2010ApJ...708..469F} and \citealt{2024arXiv240903004O}}.
+The strength and shape of the halo AB vary depending on the halo properties and mass range under consideration.
+Studies on halo AB have mostly tried understanding one halo property at a time \citep[e.g.][]{2010ApJ...708..469F}.
+In the literature, there are few studies of the halo AB as a function of a two halo properties simultaneously \citep[e.g.][]{2017JCAP...03..059L}.

-The strength and shape of the halo assembly bias vary depending on the halo properties and mass range under consideration.
-Studies on halo assembly bias mostly look at one halo property at a time for e.g.\citep{2010ApJ...708..469F}, It would be interesting to look at the differences in halo bias for similar halo mass but different sub-populations demarcated in the multi-dimensional distribution of halo properties shown in Figure~\ref{fig:bivariate-distribution}-- we can call this multi-dimensional assembly bias.
-Some examples of previous such studies are from \citet{2017JCAP...03..059L} that looks at halo assembly bias with pair of properties simultaneously and \citet{2023arXiv230912401M} that looks at galaxy assembly bias with multiple properties.